Make your bed a refuge of rest, not a source of stress.

 What do you do in bed at night when you can’t sleep?
 Do you lie there and try to sleep?
 Do you watch TV?
 Do you read emails or browse online?
 Do you start snacking in bed?

-Lying in bed trying to force yourself to sleep often leads to stress and frustration.
+These activities won’t help you get to sleep.
+They likely will only lead to frustration and stress.
 Over time, you may start to associate your bed with these thoughts and feelings.
 Meanwhile, doing other activities in bed when you can’t sleep—like scrolling through social media feeds or watching TV—may lead you to associate your bed with being awake and alert.

 How can I combat sleeplessness?